bsehgol/ITP-DeviceToDatabase/setup/postgresql.md

     * Source: Anywhere
  * Choose Save

-Typcially you'd want more restrcited access to the database, but allowing connections from anywhere makes things simpler for a this class.
+Typically you'd want more restrcited access to the database, but allowing connections from anywhere makes things simpler for this class.